U-C-S/Hurl/README.md

 The Project is open to Pull-Requests and Feedback.
 MIT License.

 ## Credits

 - Icon used is from [FlatIcons](https://www.flaticon.com/free-icon/internet_4861937)
-- Some Ideas and Inspiration from Repository [zumoshi/BrowserSelect](https://github.com/zumoshi/BrowserSelect)
+- Some Ideas and Inspiration taken from Repository [zumoshi/BrowserSelect](https://github.com/zumoshi/BrowserSelect)